MackHartley/RoundedProgressBar/who_uses_rpb.md

 # Who Uses `RoundedProgressBar`?

-If you use `RoundedProgressBar` feel free to add your app here!
-Just copy one of the existing rows and open up a PR to add your changes.
-Make sure your app name has a link to the PlayStore.
+If you use `RoundedProgressBar` feel free to show your usage of the library here!
+This demonstrates to others how the library can be used and gives your app a bit of publicity.

+An example PR to add to this file can be found here: https://github.com/MackHartley/RoundedProgressBar/pull/11 .

 | App Name (With PlayStore Link) | Github Link (If Applicable) | Picture or GIF of Usage |
 |---|---|---|